ZestyTechnology/zesty-docs/docs/kryo/assembly_kryo.rst

 Step 7
 ------

-Mount the Hydro unit as normal with the groove mount.
+Mount the Kryo unit as normal with the groove mount.

 ..
 Note:: To mount the unit use the side mounted holes.
 These holes are untapped for M3 but the screws will simply screw in.